The Nest

 If your home is back on the market because an accepted offer fell through, there’s no need to change your listing’s status.

-Many MLS systems only have three primary listing statuses: active, in contract, and sold.
-If, for some reason, your MLS does have a pending, offer-in, or accepted offer listing status, then make sure your listing agent changes that to “active.”
+Many MLS systems have only three primary listing statuses: active, under contract, and sold.
+If, for some reason, your MLS listing has a pending, offer-in, or accepted offer status, ensure that your listing agent updates it to “active.”

-For this reason, some listing agents accept two offers in parallel, and some sellers negotiate two contracts simultaneously.
+For this reason, some listing agents accept two offers simultaneously, and some sellers negotiate two contracts.

 2. Signed Contract Fell Through